As an Amazon Associate we earn from qualifying purchases.

 Step 3: Slice the Lime

 Slice 1 full circular round of the lime, no more than ¼ inch thick.
 This will be used to garnish the drink.
 After you have your wheel of lime, cut perpendicularly through just the skin and pith to make it easier to place the wheel on the glass.

 Use a metal spoon to juice the lime directly into the shaker.
 If you do not have a spoon, you can juice the lime by squeezing it.

 Step 5: Add Ice

 Fill your glass ¾ full with ice and then pour it into the shaker.
-We want enough ice to fill the glass, but keep enough space still for the cocktail.
-We use the drinking glass to size out what needs to go into the shaker.
+I want enough ice to fill the glass but keep enough space still for the cocktail.
+I use the drinking glass to size out what needs to go into the shaker.
 If you pick out too much ice, you can always leave the extra in the shaker.